pbmacintyre/RCCP-Free-2FA-Work/readme.txt

 * Fixed wrong URL path to on-line User Guide
 = 1.6.8 =
 * Updated version number throughout plugin
+= 1.7.0 =
+* Fixed login vulnerability as reported by WordFence: Root cause of the vulnerability - the 2FA code on the server is not persistent (e.g. in $_SESSION or user meta) and instead two POST fields, fully under attacker control, are compared.
+The vulnerable code was introduced in version 1.5 and is still present in version 1.6.8
+* Corrected false positive of password check on login intercept process.

 == Upgrade Notice ==
 == Contribute ==